 Tuition Assistance (TA) is a Department of Defense (DOD) program.
 VA does not administer TA.
-TA rules vary by branch of service and can even vary between units depending on whether the unit is active, reserve, or National Guard.
+TA rules vary by branch of service and can even vary between units depending on whether the unit is active, or reserve status, or National Guard.